RENO FAMILY LAW ATTORNEYS SPECIALIZING IN CHILD VISITATION

 In life, there is no job more important than a parent’s.
-In law, there are few cases more rewarding than protecting or restoring a parent’s rightful position in their child’s life.
+In law, restoring a parent’s rightful position in their child’s life is a rewarding act.

 Joint legal custody is the most common form of legal custody awarded in Nevada.
 Unless there is a judicial order stating otherwise, joint legal custody is presumed.
 In joint legal custody, both parents share the ability to make major decisions about their child, and further, have to consult with one another regarding these major decision.